-What to do After You Buy a Car Privately in Arizona
+What To Do After You Buy a Car Privately in Arizona

 You've just bought a new-to-you used car.
 Now what?
 If you're in Arizona, there are some steps you'll need to take to make the purchase official before you celebrate.
 And while it does mean a trip to the DMV, if you prepare by following these steps, you'll find that it's a quick and straightforward process to get behind the wheel.
 So, let's dive in!